dagrejs/graphlib/README.md

 # Contributing

 We welcome contributions under the MIT license!
-Here are a few suggested areas for improvements:
+Here are a few ways you can
+help:

+* Bug reports
+* Bug fixes
 * New algorithms
 * More test cases
 * Documentation improvements